Feyded/mock-design/README.md

 # Welcome!

 Hello!
-My name is **Dean Zallero**, and this is my technical hands-on exam.
+My name is **Dean Zallero**, and this is my mock design from figma.

 ## Getting Started